BhallaLab/almirah/docs/source/contributing.rst

 request.
 Hence, it is not necessary to push documentation builds to the repository.

+If you are planning a release and want to update the changelog in docs, run ``towncrier build --version X.Y.Z`` before building check the final look.

 Releases
 --------

 A release candidate can be created by any contributor.

 - Announce intent to release by communicating to all contributors.
+- Run ``towncrier build --version X.Y.Z`` to update ``CHANGES.rst``
-- Update CHANGES.rst with the release notes.
+  with the release notes.
+Adjust as necessary.
 - Update ``pyproject.toml`` and ``conf.py`` with the proper version
   number.
 - Commit the changes to a ``release-X.Y.Z`` branch.
-- Create a pull request.
+- Create a pull request!